-Contract Pay By Mobile Casino Payments in the UK
+Contract Pay By Mobile Payments at Online Casinos in the UK

-Contract pay by mobile casino payments are a convenient pay by phone method.
+Contract pay by mobile payments are a convenient pay by phone method for depositing at online casinos.
 UK players can deposit at online casinos and charge the amount to their monthly mobile phone bill.

-How Do Contract Pay By Mobile Casino Payments Work?
+How Do Contract Pay By Mobile Payments at Casinos Work?

 - Select Pay by Phone: At the casino’s cashier, choose the Pay by Mobile or similar option.
 Enter the amount you wish to deposit (typically within allowed limits, e.g. £5–£30).